chickenbro-1/interview_questions/Mysql.md

 ## MySQL Interview Questions And Answers for Freshers

-### 1. What is MySQL and How does it differ from other relational databases?
+### 1. What is MySQL and How does it differ from other relational databases?✅

 MySQL is an ****open-source**** relational database management system (****RDBMS****) that is widely used for ****managing structured data****.
 It utilizes SQL (Structured Query Language) for ****querying**** and ****managing data****.
 MySQL is known for its reliability, scalability, and performance, making it a popular choice for various applications

-### 2. How to create a database in MySQL?
+### 2. How to create a database in MySQL?✅

 To create a database in MySQL, we can use the ****CREATE DATABASE**** statement followed by the name we want to give to our database.
 For example: